hwshadow/learning-bootcamps/elasticsearch/04-elastic-search-queries/README.md

 - not going to elaborate on this (sorry, eventually, just not yet); beware of dragons

 # Some practical application
 Thoughout this section I will attempt to show both the lucene query and query dsl variants.
-Keep in mind, you can  execute a lucene query from any JSON search method using the [query_string](https://www.elastic.co/guide/en/elasticsearch/reference/6.5/query-dsl-query-string-query.html) block which takes a raw lucene query.
+Keep in mind, you can execute a raw lucene query from any JSON search method using the [query_string](https://www.elastic.co/guide/en/elasticsearch/reference/6.5/query-dsl-query-string-query.html) full-text search block.

 ```json
 {